Leviathan321/opensbt-core/README.md

   -v                    Whether to use the simuator's visualization.
 This feature is useful for debugging and demonstrations, however it reduces the search performance.
   -info                 Names of all defined experiments.
 ```

-## Features to be implemented

-- [ ] Improve the architecture to define algorithms
-- [ ] Implement graphical user interface

 ## FAQs